Sidebar

 Stay strong, remember to take care of your emotional health.
 If you feel anxious and/or fearful, first limit the amount of information and select the sources you read/watch, and don't watch the news all the time.
 If you can't cope with your feelings, seek professional help at the VU Counselling and Training Centre: https://www.fsf.vu.lt/en/about-the-faculty/structure/counseling-and-training-center#counseling

 Psychologists say that fear and anxiety are different things.
-Fear has a specific object, anxiety does not.
+Fear has a specific object; anxiety does not.
 Of course, anxiety can be triggered by aggressive statements, public intimidation by aggressors to the world of which we, Lithuania, are a part.

 WE ARE SAFE

-In this context, we would like to stress that Lithuania is safer today than ever, because we are part of a democratic world, we are members of the most powerful political and military alliance - NATO - and we are part of one of the world's largest economies, the European Union.
+In this context, we would like to stress that Lithuania is safer today than ever, because we are part of a democratic world, we are members of the most potent political and military alliance - NATO - and we are part of one of the world's largest economies, the European Union.
 All this gives us confidence that the aggression in Ukraine will not spread to our region.

 SUGGESTIONS